Logging#

 Number of http requests from a specific IP address#

-You can use the available fields on the left hand side to analyze the router logs in order to understand the request volume to your site and where it's originating.
+You can use the available fields on the left-hand side to analyze the router logs to understand the request volume to your site and where it's originating.

 Note